Home Remedies For Preventing and Treating Hot Spots On Your Dog

 - TCVM “hot” or “warming” foods (venison, lamb, chicken, mutton)

 - Dairy and fatty foods

-In order to treat Damp Heat via TCVM food energetics, we can use an herbal formula and foods that have a cooling and damp draining effect.
+To treat damp heat via TCVM food energetics, you can use an herbal formula and foods that have a cooling and damp draining effect.

 - Most fruits (especially apples, cranberries, pears, mango)